adeckmyn/mapdataNE/README.md

 I don't plan to work much on the C code etc. in this package.
 Unless problems arise, of course.

 The actual polygons/lines are currently from Natural Earth v3.1.0 (December 2013).
+- Continuing effort on *polygon names*:
+  * Correct any mistakes & inconsistencies (I'm sure there are many)
+  * Identify more of the unnamed polygons (mostly small islands).
+Not a priority.
 - Some islands groups are spread over the 180 line.
 Difficult to map.
 Even some small Russian islands appear on the other side of the map.
-- For a pacific-centered version, all polylines must be split on the central meridian.
+- A pacific-centered version (world10pc, world50pc) is created on the fly.
+The result is not yet optimal, because "map" is too flexible.
+As a result, some polylines now end up on the wrong side.
+In worldHires, all polylines are much shorter, so it isn't a problem there.
 - Add rivers & lakes data sets.
-- Add world50 dataset for a lower resolution and less islands.
 - Add world110 for large maps.
-- Continuing effort on *polygon names*:
-  * Correct any mistakes (I'm sure there are many)
-  * Identify more of the unnamed polygons (mostly small islands).
-Not a priority.